vfrdirk/picobrew-server/README.md

 // Start the server
 sudo python server.py
 ```
+The server defaults to listening on port 5000.
+The Zymatic will attempt to communicate on port 80.
+When you're done setting this up and testing/uploading your recipes, you can edit server.py to change port 5000 to port 80 and work on getting DNS spoofing working.

 - Connect the PicoBrew machine to your computer and enable DNS spoofing.
 Re-route `www.picobrew.com` to your computer.
 [More Details](https://github.com/hotzenklotz/picobrew-server/wiki/Install)